 Pets can provide you companionship no matter where you go.
 You won’t feel quite so alone having them with you in your new “home.”
-Coming back to an empty home can make the loneliness worse, but by having a pet there waiting can make a huge difference.
+Coming back to an empty home can make the loneliness worse, but having a pet there waiting can make a huge difference.
 Having a pet on assignment can change the way you have to travel and look for housing.
-There are numerous articles on these topics on TGN website.
+There are numerous articles on these topics on the TGN website.
 Our Facebook network group is also a great place to look for tips and tricks on traveling and housing with pets.

 Join a gym:

 Find a gym in your new area that offers classes!
 You have a better chance of meeting people by joining a class at the gym than just by going to the gym.
-Yelp is a great place to search for gyms in your area, because they also give reviews just like they do for restaurants.
-Many gyms offer classes more than once a week so you can work around your work schedule!
+Yelp is a great place to search for gyms in your area because they also give reviews just like they do for restaurants.
+Many gyms offer classes more than once a week so that you can work around your work schedule!

 Many travel nurses use the Meetup app.
 People use Meetup to meet new people, learn new things, find support, get out of their comfort zones, and pursue their passions, together.
-The app has groups you can join that you are interested in, such as; Health and Wellness, Outdoors, Family, Sports and Fitness and many more.
+The app has groups you can join that you are interested in, such as; Health and Wellness, Outdoors, Family, Sports and Fitness, and many more.
 When you join a group, you will see who is hosting local events for that group.
-If there isn’t a group for a topic you enjoy you can always create one yourself.
+If there isn’t a group for a topic, you enjoy you can always create one yourself.
 It is a great way to find others in the area that enjoy the same things you do.

 Meet other Travel Nurses in the area: